Skip to main content

 Initialize the token account

-Create the token account using the derived address and state proof:
+Create the token account - the address and state proof are automatically derived:

 thru-cli token initialize-account \